boardgameio/boardgame.io/docs/documentation/multiplayer.md

 ### Clients and Masters

 A boardgame.io client is what you create using the `Client` call.
-You initialize it with your `Game` object (which contains the moves), so it has all the information needed to the run the game.
+You initialize it with your game object (which contains the moves), so it has all the information that is needed to run the game.
 This is where the story ends in a single player setup.

 In a multiplayer setup, clients no longer act as authoritative